-- 1. System roads used for haul must meet a minimum design standards to ensure safe haul without road failure.
-Prohibit timber haul on roads that are failing, or likely to fail, if failure causes direct sediment impacts to streams. - 2.
-If road use may result in road damage or sediment delivery to a stream, haul operations will be stopped immediately, even in the dry season.
+1. System roads used for haul will meet minimum design standards to ensure safe haul without road failure.
+Timber haul is prohibited on roads that are failing, or likely to fail, if failure causes direct sediment impacts to streams.

+- 2. If road or landing use may result in road damage or sediment delivery to a stream, haul operations will be stopped immediately, even in the dry season.
 Examples may include rutting of the road surface, ponding of water on the road, failure of any drainage structure, or other situation.
-The road must be repaired before haul can continue.

-- 3. There are no timing restrictions on haul over paved roads. - 4.
-Log and rock haul on aggregate or native (system and temporary) roads shall be prohibited at any time there is 0.5 inch of precipitation within any given 24-hour period as measured at the lowest elevation along the haul route.
-To measure precipitation, the purchaser may install a temporary rain gauge on National Forest System land near or adjacent to the lowest elevation along the haul route; otherwise, precipitation would be measured according to a running average of the data measured from the Wamic Mill RAWS station.
+The road must be repaired before haul can continue. - 3.
+There are no timing restrictions on haul over paved roads. - 4.
+Log and rock haul on aggregate or native (system and temporary) roads or use of landings will be prohibited at any time there is 0.5 inch of precipitation within any given 24-hour period as measured at the lowest elevation along the haul route.
+To measure precipitation, the purchaser may install a temporary rain gauge on National Forest System land near or adjacent to the lowest elevation along the haul route; otherwise, precipitation will be measured according to a running average of the data measured from the Wamic Mill RAWS station.
 Data for these RAWS stations can be found at https://raws.dri.edu/cgi-bin/rawMAIN.pl?orOWAM - 5.
-Hauling on aggregate roads is allowed during the dry season (generally June 1 to October 30). - 6.
-Haul on native surfaced roads and landings is only allowed during the dry season (generally June 1 to October 30).
-No waivers will be granted outside of this season if there are any hydrologic connections of native surface haul routes to streams.
+Addition of gravel (including blading and compacting) for wet season haul and unforeseen slide removal is allowed in the wet season, upon Forest Service approval.